Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 ### The last known appointment of Independent Person at BCC

 The last time that the appointment of an Independent Person was ratified was at [Full Council 10th september 2013](https://democracy.bristol.gov.uk/Data/Full%20Council/201309101800/Agenda/0910_9e.pdf).

-From that agenda item:
+It's worth noting that the appointment was for a limited time:

+> It was agreed that the appointee would serve for a 4 year term

+It's also worth noting that the ratification happened after the proposed Independent Person was interviewed by members of the Audit Committee:

 > "Interviews for a position of “Independent Member (Standards)” of the Audit Committee were undertaken on 10 May by representatives of the Audit Committee and Officers and it was decided to appoint Mr Christopher Eskell to the position."

-It's worth noting that the agenda item "Appointment of Independent Persons" listed for the [Full Council meeting on the 14th of November](https://democracy.bristol.gov.uk/documents/s89580/FC%20Report%20-%20IP%20Appointment.pdf) does not include any mention of the proposed Independent Persons being interview by a committee, so that would be a change in Council Policy.
+The agenda item "Appointment of Independent Persons" listed for the [Full Council meeting on the 14th of November](https://democracy.bristol.gov.uk/documents/s89580/FC%20Report%20-%20IP%20Appointment.pdf) does not include any mention of the proposed Independent Persons being interview by a committee, so that would be a change in Council Policy.

 ## Random notes